Inzari: Population

 Inzari is the biggest village of the Nizampur area, also known as Khuwara (from pashto word Khwar= Rainy Creek).
 Its population is nearly 10,000 (in 2011), all Pashtun.
 99% are of the Khattak tribe which is further divided into sub-castes ("Khail" in Pushto).
-The main Khails are Nasokhail (55%), Usmankhel (30%), Chawarkhail (10%) and others (5%) such as Luharan, Nayaan, Nandapan and Mulayan.
+The main Khails are Nasokhail (55%), Usmankhel (30%), Malakanan (20%) Chawarkhail (10%) and others (5%) such as Luharan, Nayaan, Nandapan and Mulayan.
 Settlements include Gandhab, Khankoi (Siavi) and Handsar (Shaheen Abad).inzari is a good place for tourism.

 Economy

 The village primarily houses workers and farmers, along with low-to-middle standard traders.
 Many people are drafted in the Pakistan Army.
 Inzari mustered 4000 votes in the 2008 election.

 Infrastructure

 The village has two approximately 30-foot wide approach roads which link to the main Nizampur-Khairabad road.
 It has electricity, a water tube well and four natural springs, situated in Kwatkay, Dalukay, Kamtra Chana, and Lako Taro Chana (chana Pashto word means natural springs in Urdu called chashma).
 Telephone services are available.
 Cooking and heating use wood that residents fetch from the mountains.
 Streets are generally wide enough that at most houses are accessible by car.
 A "natural" sewerage system utilises the village's relatively high altitude.
 The most serious infrastructure problems of the village are the unavailability of natural gas and lack of higher education.